IFK Malmö Fotboll

 The original club symbol, with the Scanian griffin, from the king Erik of Pomerania.

 IFK during their heyday in 1959 shortly before playing a historic match against Real Madrid for a full house at the Santiago Bernabéu Stadium.

 Di Gule (The Yellows) against Real Madrid in front of 40,000 spectators at Santiago Bernabéu Stadium (2–3) in 1959.

 IFK Malmö football team is a section of Swedish sports club IFK Malmö based in Malmö.
 The club is affiliated with Skånes Fotbollförbund and play their home games at Malmö Stadion.
 The club colours, reflected in their crest and kit, are yellow, blue and white.
 But the original crest is only yellow (see below).
 Formed on 23 April 1899, the club have played thirteen seasons in Sweden's highest league Allsvenskan where they best finished as runners-up in 1960 and played their most recent season in 1962.
 IFK Malmö also reached the quarter-finals of the European Champions Cup in the 1960–61 season.
-The club is currently playing in Division 1 Södra, the 3rd tier of Swedish football.
+The club is currently playing in Division 3 Södra Götaland, the 5th tier of Swedish football.